NAP Killzone Broadhead Review

 The 100-grain blades measure .035” thick, and the heavier 125-grain blades measure at .039” thick.

-There are reviews of these broadheads being slightly off from their advertised grain weight.
-The model’s practice heads also differ in weight.
+There have been some reports of these broadheads being slightly off from their advertised grain weight, a detail I’ve encountered as well.
+The practice heads of the models also vary in weight.

 This isn’t a big knock but can pose issues for bowhunters attempting to tune their bows correctly.